Skip to content

 Short answers, pulled from the story.

-Which Nobel Prize winners are connected to the University of Zurich?
+How many Nobel Prize winners are associated with the University of Zurich?

-Why did the University of Zurich withdraw from THE World University Rankings in 2024?
+Why did the University of Zurich withdraw from the Times Higher Education World University Rankings?